-History: This purpose built Art Gallery was opened in December 1928 and houses the vast majority of Birkenhead’s collection of artistic and historic works, in a series of varied and well proportioned galleries.
-The Williamson Art Gallery & Museum, while the first purpose-built museum and art gallery in Birkenhead, followed in the footsteps of the adapted library building that had served this function since 1912.
+This purpose built art gallery was opened in December 1928 and houses the vast majority of Wirral’s collection of artistic and historic works, in a series of varied and well proportioned galleries.

 Birkenhead was very much a Victorian ‘new town’, developing hugely during the years of the 19th century.
 The oldest buildings in the town date back to 1150, with the foundation of Birkenhead Priory, a Benedictine monastery that survived until 1536 when King Henry VIII began the closure of all monasteries throughout England and Wales.